camunda/camunda-docs/docs/apis-tools/zeebe-api-rest/tutorial.md

 }
 ```

-8. In your terminal, run `node cli.js zeebe assign <task id> <assignee@assignee.com>`, where `<task id>` is the Zeebe user task ID you've captured from Tasklist, and `<assignee@assignee.com>` is the assignee's email address.
+1. In your terminal, run `node cli.js zeebe assign <task id> <assignee@assignee.com>`, where `<task id>` is the Camunda user task ID you've captured from Tasklist, and `<assignee@assignee.com>` is the assignee's email address.
 Include your own email address if you would like to see these results in your user interface.

 :::note
 This `assign` command is connected to the `assignUser` function at the bottom of the `zeebe.js` file, and executed by the `cli.js` file.
 While we will assign and unassign users in this tutorial, you may add additional arguments depending on the API calls you would like to make.